The Ritchie Family: Arabian Nights

 Cassandra Wooten and Nadine Felder from Honey & the Bees had done some background vocal work for Jacques Morali a couple of years prior and he contacted them as he wanted them to perform live as the Ritchie Family.
 Not wanting to do secular music anymore, Felder wasn't interested.
 Wooten and Cheryl Mason-Jacks had been doing some work together in a community theater group.
-With Wotton's former Honey & the Bee's bandmate, Gwendolyn Oliver they were looking to do background vocal music and started practicing for a few weeks until Wooten got a call back from Morali.
+With Wooten's former Honey & the Bee's bandmate, Gwendolyn Oliver they were looking to do background vocal music and started practicing for a few weeks until Wooten got a call back from Morali.
 So then in 1975, they went down to Sigma Sound Studios to audition.
 Singing a few bars of Brazil they got the job and became the face of The Ritchie Family.
 In 1976, they began recording the next album which was Arabian Nights album.
 The single from the album was "The Best Disco in Town".
 The song was a medley of recent disco songs linked together with an original chorus got to #17 on the Pop charts and #1 on the Dance charts and it became a worldwide hit.
 Described in the book Saturday Night Forever: The Story of Disco by Alan Jones and Jussi Kantonen as magnificent from start to finish, Arabian Knights has a travelogue type of theme to it.
 It begins at Istanbul and then goes to the "Lawrence of Arabia" theme and then to the finish at a Persian Market.
 It had a Hollywood feel with lively percussion, disco glamour and uncharacteristic male voices helping with the vocal chanting.